roboticeyes/openrex/README.md

 <img src="doc/openrex.png" />
 </p>

+** OpenREX is currently refactored, please note that the interfaces will change soon**

 [![Build Status](https://travis-ci.org/roboticeyes/openrex.svg?branch=master)](https://travis-ci.org/roboticeyes/openrex)

 OpenREX provides the specification for a binary file format which is used for the Robotic Eyes REX platform.